 Other: Hermes (robo hamster), Prism (betta), Max (dog--profile pic)

-Rainbow Kids: Pepper, Nugget, Dove, Artemis (hamsters), Leaf, and Oak (mice)
+Rainbow Kids: Pepper, Nugget, Dove, Artemis (hamsters), Leaf, Oak, and Moo (mice)

 - Sr Member